Elliot-Chan-120/DataSift/README.md

 - Calculates three key performance metrics:
   - ROC-AUC: Area under the Receiver Operating Characteristic curve
   - PR-AUC: Area under the Precision-Recall curve
-  - F1 Score: Harmonic mean of precision and recall under an optimized theshold
+  - F1 Score: Harmonic mean of precision and recall under an optimized threshold
 - A composite score is created, adding all 3 of the above, used to monitor peak performance
 - Obtains feature importance rankings using the trained base classifier